Richard Beymer: 20th Century Fox

 George Stevens cast Beymer in The Diary of Anne Frank (1959), playing Peter Van Daan.

 Beymer was put under contract to 20th Century Fox and started to be regarded as an exciting future star.
 Producer William Perlberg later said "It's a thing that periodically happens out here.
 Somebody comes along and talk starts and agents and studios keep talking and talking.
 Like an avalanche, the talk gathers speed.
 Ultimately that 'somebody' turns out to be a big name in Hollywood only."

 After appearing in Playhouse 90, he had a supporting role in High Time (1960), a comedy with Bing Crosby and Tuesday Weld at 20th Century Fox.
+Filmink said he was "actually quite funny" in the movie.
 "I wanted to be a very good actor," said Beymer later.
 "I wanted to work and let the work stand for something."

 In June 1960, Beymer was cast in the lead role of Tony in West Side Story (1961), a huge hit.
 His singing was dubbed by Jimmy Bryant.
 He was nominated for the Golden Globe Award for New Star of the Year – Actor.

 Beymer later said he "was miserable in West Side Story.
 I didn't know enough at the time because I lacked certain knowledge in acting...I came out ridiculous.
 I didn't stand up for what I should have and I didn't know enough.
 The blame should be on me."

 Beymer was reunited with Weld in the Fox comedy Bachelor Flat (1961).
 At Columbia, he played the son of Rosalind Russell and Jack Hawkins in Five Finger Exercise (1962).
 Beymer later said he was "terrible" in it.

-Beymer was given the role of Nick Adams in Hemingway's Adventures of a Young Man (1962) for Fox, with an all-star supporting cast.
+He was given the role of Nick Adams in Hemingway's Adventures of a Young Man (1962) for Fox, with an all-star supporting cast.
 Producer Jerry Wald says he and director Martin Ritt agreed that Beymer was "the young actor I think stands the best chance of being the next Gary Cooper."
 During filming, Beymer met Sharon Tate, and he encouraged her to get into acting.
-The film was a big flop.
+The film was a big flop and it has been argued it "killed Beymer as a movie star."

 Beymer had a significant role in the film The Longest Day (1962), which was successful, but he was unhappy with his acting in the film.
 "They tried to make me the nice kid next door," he said.
 "That's just not me.
 They said just play you - but I am not the all-American boy."

 Beymer started attending daily classes at the Actors Studio.
 "I just want to learn and be as professional as I can," he said.

 Producer Wald and director Franklin Schaffner cast Beymer in The Stripper (1963) with Joanne Woodward, which was critically acclaimed but not a big hit.
 Beymer returned to New York.
 "I got sick of the whole thing and I left," he said.